Oobi: Episodes

 48 shorts and 52 long-form episodes were made across three seasons.
-Each short is 1–2 minutes long, while the long-form episodes are 10–13 minutes each.
-The long-form episodes were usually aired in pairs to fill half-hour timeslots.
+Each short is 1–2 minutes long, and the long-form episodes are 10–13 minutes each.
+The long-form episodes were usually shown in pairs.

 Airing history

 In the United States, Oobi was mostly shown on Noggin.
 In April 2002, the first season of shorts was also shown during commercial breaks on Nickelodeon's Nick Jr. block.
 Four episodes of the second season were simulcast on both Noggin and Nickelodeon on April 7, 2003.

 The show was on Noggin's on-demand service from 2004 to 2009.
 In 2005, Oobi episodes were posted online to Nick Jr. Video, a broadband video channel.
-Later that year, the show was aired as part of "Cox Family Fun Night," a weekly event featuring Nickelodeon shows that was broadcast every Sunday on Cox systems.
-Throughout 2005, select General Motors cars had TVs preloaded with Nickelodeon shows, including Oobi.
+Later that year, the show was part of "Cox Family Fun Night," a weekly event that was shown every Sunday for subscribers of the Cox cable company.
+Throughout 2005, select General Motors cars had TVs preloaded with Noggin shows, including Oobi.
 Reruns of Oobi were shown on the Nick Jr. channel from September 28, 2009 until March 18, 2013.
 From May 2015 to March 2020, the show was available on the Noggin streaming app.
 The show has been available on Amazon Video since June 2018.
-In January 2021, the series was added to Paramount+ (which was called CBS All Access at the time).
+In January 2021, the series was added to Paramount+ (which was called CBS All Access at the time). however it is no longer available on Paramount+ in the United States.